Nightkingale/Wii-U-Time-Sync/.github/README.md

 If the program is placed correctly on an SD card, Wii U Time Sync will be listed in the Aroma environment's Wii U Plugin System Config Menu.

 * If Wii U Time Sync doesn't show up in the Wii U Plugin System Config Menu, confirm you placed the WPS file on your SD card correctly and restart your console.
+* As long as syncing is enabled by the user, the clock will sync using NTP (network time protocol) whenever Wii U Time Sync starts or when the plugin settings are exited.

 ### Configuration
 * `Configuration -> Syncing Enabled`: Enables syncing to the Internet, `off` by default.